Updated May 25, 2023

-This continuous feedback phase is very important in the DevOps lifecycle because it gives feedback on the product or application earlier after the development and before the product has been delivered to the customer.
+The continuous feedback phase holds great importance in the DevOps lifecycle, as it provides feedback on the product or application after development and before delivery to the customer.
 So it is easy to remove that errors and improve the efficiency of the product or the application.
 It saves the time of the organization.

 - This method is easy to implement, and tasks can be arranged easily.

 - Because of its rigid model, DevOps is easy to manage.

 - Here, constant monitoring and debugging occur; hence it is less vulnerable and has fewer loopholes for errors.

 - This lifecycle may not be suitable when working with complex and object-oriented models.

 - This method does not accommodate changing requirements.

 It is an efficient way of developing the application or product.
-It improves the efficiency of the organization and saves time by allowing the users or customers a direct contribution to the development process of product or application through sharing continuous feedback.
+It improves the organization’s efficiency and saves time by allowing the users or customers to directly contribute to the development process of the product or application through sharing continuous feedback.